School Readiness – A Definition and How Early Years Key Workers Can Help

 • Can the child communicate their wants and needs?

-• Can the child dress themselves and put on their own shoes?
+• Can the child dress themselves and put on their shoes?

 • Can the child sit still and concentrate for a short period of time?

-• Can the child play and share with other children in a safe and positive way?
+• Can the child play and share with other children safely and positively?

 • Is the child curious and happy to explore new activities or environments?